top of page

 Keep it simple!

-Teaching your dog basic manners, like refraining from jumping on people, not barking at passersby, and learning proper leash etiquette, can greatly benefit you in dog-powered sports.
-Each of these activities supports the others, strengthening your connection with your dog and improving your teamwork.
+Teaching your dog basic manners—like refraining from jumping on people, not barking at passersby, and practicing proper leash etiquette—can greatly benefit you in dog-powered sports.
+Each of these activities complements the others, strengthening your bond with your dog and enhancing your teamwork.

 IMG_3001_edited.jpg